dvhar/aiproject/README.md

 **My model function:**

-There are too many parameters to hardcode into the function, so it loops over the arrays extracted from kers.
+There are too many parameters to hardcode into the function, so it loops over the arrays extracted from keras.

 <br>
 <img src="mymod.png" align="middle"/>